yuewu57/yuewu57.github.io/aboutme.md

 My current PhD student is [Xinheng Xie](https://pureportal.strath.ac.uk/en/persons/xinheng-xie)

-I have been the external PhD examiner for UCL and The University of Liverpool.
+I have been the external PhD examiner for UCL and the University of Liverpool.